Coronado National Forest Prospectus for Campground and Related Granger-Thye Concessions "Rose Canyon Complex"

 The Department of Agriculture, specifically the U.S. Forest Service, is soliciting proposals for the Dutton Hill G-Z Stewardship Integrated Resource Service Contract (IRSC) within the Coconino National Forest, located in Flagstaff, Arizona.
 This project aims to enhance forest health and reduce wildfire risks across approximately 8,829 acres through mechanical and hand thinning, while also providing timber products to local industries.
 The contract will encompass mandatory and optional work activities in three treatment areas: Double Springs, Dutton Hill, and LO Pocket, with a firm, fixed-price structure and a performance period extending until November 30, 2029.
 Interested contractors must register in the System for Award Management (SAM) and submit their proposals by January 14, 2026, with further inquiries directed to Joshua Bahling at joshua.bahling@usda.gov or Jacob Dahlin at jacob.dahlin@usda.gov.

-The National Park Service (NPS) is soliciting proposals for a Concession Contract to provide various services, including lodging, campgrounds, food and beverage, retail, and marina operations within Grand Teton National Park, with the contract expected to commence on January 1, 2027.
-This opportunity aims to enhance visitor experiences by offering a range of recreational and hospitality services in one of the nation's premier natural settings.
-Interested parties must submit a Notice of Intent to Propose by December 16, 2025, and electronic proposals are due by January 6, 2026, with all inquiries directed to Erica Harris at imrconcessions@nps.gov.
+The Department of the Interior, through the National Park Service (NPS), is soliciting proposals for a concession contract to provide lodging, campgrounds, food and beverage, retail, marina, and other services within Grand Teton National Park.
+This opportunity aims to enhance visitor experiences by offering a range of recreational services and amenities, with the next concession contract expected to commence on January 1, 2027.
+Interested parties must submit detailed financial projections and operational plans, adhering to federal regulations, with electronic proposals due by January 6, 2026, and a hardcopy transmittal letter due by January 13, 2026.
+For further inquiries, contact Erica Harris at imrconcessions@nps.gov.